 HIV Vaccine Awareness Day (HVAD) provides an opportunity to recognize and thank the many volunteers, community members, health professionals, and scientists who are working together to find a safe and effective preventive HIV vaccine.

-This day celebrates and honors long-term survivors of the epidemic and raises awareness of their needs, issues and journeys.
+This day honors long-term survivors of the epidemic and raises awareness of their needs, issues and journeys.

 National HIV Testing Day was established as an annual observance to promote HIV testing.

 This is a particularly important time for YOU to get involved!
 Take the Test, Take Control.